asterai-io/asterai-docs/src/hello_world.md

 # Hello World
-*this section is a work in progress*

-This step-by-step guide describes how to create a new asterai application that simply exposes a hardcoded name to the LLM via a plugin.
+This step-by-step guide shows how to create a custom plugin using TypeScript.
-When you ask the LLM who to give hello to, it will have access to the name within the plugin.

-Think of this like sending a message to a pre-defined person in a contacts list.
-Except, in this example plugin the actual HTTP request for sending the DM is not sent.
+This plugin will be able to fetch weather data using a free API, allowing the agent to fetch data for a given latitude and longitude.

 1. Sign into the [asterai console](https://asterai.io/dashboard)
 2. Create a new application